hannorein/rebound/docs/integrators.md

 `double r_crit_hill`
 :   The critical switchover radii of particles are calculated automatically based on multiple criteria.
 One criterion calculates the Hill radius of particles and then multiplies it with the `r_crit_hill` parameter.
 The parameter is in units of the Hill radius.
 The default value is 3.

-`unsigned int recalculate_coordinates_this_timestep`
-:   Setting this flag to one will recalculate heliocentric coordinates from the particle structure at the beginning of the next timestep.
-After a single timestep, the flag gets set back to 0.
-If one changes a particle manually after a timestep, then one needs to set this flag to 1 before the next timestep.

-`unsigned int recalculate_r_crit_this_timestep`
-:   Setting this flag to one will recalculate the critical switchover distances dcrit at the beginning of the next timestep.
-After one timestep, the flag gets set back to 0.
-If you want to recalculate `dcrit` at every timestep, you also need to set this flag to 1 before every timestep.

 `unsigned int safe_mode`
 :   If this flag is set to 1 (the default), the integrator will recalculate heliocentric coordinates and synchronize after every timestep to avoid problems with outputs or particle modifications between timesteps.
 Setting this flag to 0 will result in a speedup, but care must be taken to synchronize and recalculate coordinates manually if needed.